Ralph Lord of the Flies quotes with page numbers help you find what you need in context.

 Ralph’s quote conveys his fear of the darkness of the human heart and what it can lead to.
 He is deeply disturbed by the events on the island and is desperate to escape the savagery he has witnessed, wishing to return to the safety and comfort of home.

-This quote reflects the realization by Ralph that humans are capable of great evil and violence.
+This quote reflects Ralph’s realization that humans are capable of great evil and violence.

 “Sucks to your ass-mar!”